dotnet-presentations/blazor-workshop/docs/02-customize-a-pizza.md

     StateHasChanged();
 }
 ```
-## Display current order
+## Display the current order

 Next we need to display the configured pizzas in the current order, calculate the total price, and provide a way to place the order.

-First create a new `ConfiguredPizzaItem` component for displaying a configured pizza.
+Create a new `ConfiguredPizzaItem` component for displaying a configured pizza.
 It takes two parameters: the configured pizza, and an event for when the pizza was removed.

 ```html
 <div class="cart-item">